Ammar30113/microcap-scout-bot-clean/README.md

 This repository contains a from-scratch rewrite of the Microcap Scout Bot.
 The new system discards the legacy dependencies and introduces an AI-driven, multi-provider market data and trading stack tuned for Railway deployments.

 ## Highlights
-- **Market data router** prioritizes Alpaca → Polygon → TwelveData → AlphaVantage with automatic failover.
+- **Market data router** prioritizes Alpaca → TwelveData → AlphaVantage with automatic failover.
 - **Universe engine** expands ETF constituents (IWM, IWC, SMLF, VTWO, URTY), filters on market-cap, price, and liquidity, and can fall back to a bundled CSV snapshot.
 - **ML classifier** (XGBoost) scores upside probability using momentum, volatility, sentiment, liquidity, and ETF-relative strength inputs backed by the bundled `models/microcap_model.pkl` file.
 - **Strategies**: momentum breakout, mean-reversion snapback, and ETF/semiconductor arbitrage pairs, all merged via a signal router that enforces ATR-based take-profit/stop-loss targets.